 So how are luxury car brands using Instagram – the channel that ultimately showcases a brand visually at its best?

-We looked at the top luxury automotive brands over the past six months and how they express themselves when it comes to…
+We looked at the top luxury automotive brands and how they express themselves when it comes to…

 As above, the majority of luxury automotive brands aren’t veering from the norm; literally appropriating content from other channels for social use.